brianmay/resume/experience.rst

 administrated the tape backup system (Tivoli Storage Manager).
 I also assist with administrating the network.
 This has involved considerable work with both Linux and Windows.
-Later on, I moved to more Python2 and Python3 programming, especially with the open source Karaage project.
+Later on, I moved to more Python 2 and Python 3 programming, especially with the open source Karaage project.

 Major projects include:

--  Implementing and maintaing a Windows Domain.
+-  Implementing and maintaining a Windows Domain.
 Research Samba 4.
 -  Unattended installation of OS on computers using Unattended, Wpkg, and Puppet.
 -  Inventory of computers and software installed on computers to ensure compliance with software licenses.
 Lintory is a Python/Django application.
--  Maintain backup server running Tivoli and backup tape library.
+-  Maintain backup server running TSM (Tivoli Storage Manager) and backup tape library.
 -  Upgrade old TS3500 tape library to latest firmware, node cards, and LTO5 drives.
--  Debug/assist with various systems/network/filesystem issues.
+-  Debug/assist with various systems/network/file system issues.
--  Administrating network, routers, CISCO switches, Linux firewalls, VLANs, IPv6, etc.
+-  Administrating network, routers, CISCO switches, Linux firewalls, VLAN, IPv6, etc.
 -  Maintain and develop Karaage.
-A open source Python2 and Python3, that talks to databases such as MySQL, Postgresql, OpenLDAP, ds389, AD, MAM, and Slurm.
+A open source Python 2 and Python 3, that talks to databases such as MySQL, PostgreSQL, OpenLDAP, DS389, AD, MAM, and Slurm.
 Development used continuous integration (CI) using Gerrit and Jenkins.
 -  Providing Karaage support to VLSCI and other clients as required.